Skip to content

 • Carmine

-Also the App CodeCheck will help you with a simple, short scan to expose manufacturers who use non-vegan carmine for their products.
+Also the App CodeCheck will help you with a simple, short scan to expose manufacturers who use non-vegan carmine in their products.
 A vegan alternative is the synthetic carmine E 124 carmine.
 It is very rarely found in industrially manufactured products - instead, real carmine is used.
 However, E 124 is questionable from a health point of view due to the azo dyes it often contains.

 Tip: At Non vegan E numbers I will introduce you to many more additives that are or could be of animal origin.